sikorka/playing-appium/README.md

 Workaround: disable firewall (not recommended permanently).

 - The given [Flickr photos endpoint](https://api.flickr.com/services/feeds/photos_public.gne?format=json&nojsoncallback=1&tags=london)
 can't be trusted.
-Given test data entered I should be getting test data back in response - but it happens it does not come back.
+Given test data which was entered and is not modified, I should be getting that same test data back in response - if anything, in a wider set - but it happens it does not come back at all.

 - `searchTextField.submit()` does not work: `Method is not implemented` exception thrown.
 Workaround: using `searchTextField.sendKeys("\n")` instead.